DsbGit99/Choose-Your-Own-Adventure/README.md

 # Choose Your Own Adventure AI (Spring 2026)

-A RESTful web API allowing users to interact with an LLM (OpenAI GPT, via LangChain) to generate adventures.
+A RESTful web app allowing users to interact with an LLM (OpenAI GPT, via LangChain) to generate adventures.
 Uses a React frontend and a FastAPI backend, connecting to a SQL database (SQLite locally) using SQLAlchemy ORM.

 ## What happens when using it?